5G-MAG/Tech/pages/Network_APIs/Network_API_Initiatives.md

 Identifying such as device by a telefone number may not be practical (or relevant) as the device is used exclusively for data.

+## Details on the Application Server
+A media application running in a device (as per the sense in the section above) may run different processes each one associated to a different Application Server IP:port address.
+For instance, an application for Mobile Journalism may be running uplink video towards an AS and receiving return video from a different IP:port.
+These two different media flows, though belonging to the same device, would require the allocation of different network resources and performance.

 ## Relevant QoS Parameters

 ### Application Profiles